dalaing/falling-blocks/blog/posts/part1/refactor.md

 We've exploded the code, the event handling code and the rendering code are separated by the code that deals with the game state.

 We still have lots more to do, but it's a good first step.

+[Next](./cycle.html) we'll add a little more functionality, in order to be able to better demonstrate some of the tools and techniques we'll be using.